 Related: Who can be an LLC Organizer?

 Review the information to ensure it is all correct.

 Step 9: Select Processing

-Choosing “no expedited service” saves $100 but the application won’t be reviewed for 10 business days, resulting in a total processing time of 3-4 weeks.
-Requesting expedited service will reduce the time of reviewing the application down to 24 hours, resulting in the total processing time of the LLC to 1-2 business days.
+Choosing “no expedited service” saves $100, in filing fees, but the application won’t be reviewed for 10 business days, resulting in a total processing time of 3-4 weeks.
+Requesting expedited service will reduce the time of reviewing the application down to 24 hours, resulting in the LLC’s total processing time to 1-2 business days.

-If mailing the LLC form, send 2 copies of the Articles of Organization and payment to:
+If mailing the LLC form, send two copies of the Articles of Organization and payment of state fees to:

 Secretary of State